-You can explore the mass tourism route by looking at the gallery or you can add a contribution here.
+You can explore the Density and informal city route by looking at the gallery or you can add a contribution here.

 Description of Route

 Amsterdam would not be itself without its many informal projects, initiatives taken by ‘developers without property’, or new ‘city makers’.
 They created urban farms and orchards, a variety of creative and sustainability initiatives and experimental start-ups in makeshift workspaces.
 These initiatives seem to have been particularly abundant in times of economic decline – first, because the more readily available temporarily derelict land offered active groups a basis for their informal place-making initiatives and second, because of an already existing culture of experimentation that suited the emergence of these breeding grounds for innovation.
 At the same time, we have a category of initiatives characterised by protest that are sometimes rather experimental in their approach, too.

 Recently, with returning economic optimism, the public spaces where these activities materialized, have become the subject of urban development plans.
 As a result, some initiatives have moved elsewhere, whilst others have shown to be more tied to the land that they appropriated and renegotiate their futures.
 Now that the housing market is at its return and booming, the municipality of Amsterdam is looking for ways to determine where and how densification is possible, to realize additional housing in the city (50.000 before 2021).
 As a first exercise, the municipality has done this in a top-down manner, but is now looking into alternative, more inclusionary ways to assess the capacity of the city to densify.
 On the thematic route, participants explore and debate these developments, examine the tensions and jointly develop ways to address them.